ChrisMuNan/11/.openhands/microagents/playwright.md

 # Playwright Task Execution Guide

-Connect exclusively to the local MCP server at `http://host.docker.internal:8931/mcp` using the Chromium browser provided by the MCP server (do not launch a local Chromium instance).
+Connect exclusively to the local MCP server using the configured URL (do not launch a local Chromium instance).
 Access the webpage `https://view-dev.tkelevator.com.cn` through the MCP-connected Chromium browser.
 Verify the webpage returns a 200 status code (successful load) via the MCP session.
 Take a full-page screenshot within the MCP-managed browser session and save it as `webpage_screenshot.png` in the repository root.